Quantitative properties of the non-properness set of a polynomial map: Preliminaries

-To prove the implication $(3)\Rightarrow (2)$ it is enough to notice that for every $w\in W$ the map $\phi_w: \K\ni t\rightarrow\phi(t,w)\in X$ is a parametric curve of degree at most $d$ or it is constant.
-Image of $\phi$ contains an open dense subset, so after excluding points with infinite preimages (closed set of codimension at most one) we get an open set $U$ with requested properties. \end{proof}
+To prove the implication $(3)\Rightarrow (2)$ it is enough to notice that for every $w\in W$ the map $\phi_w: \K\ni t\mapsto\phi(t,w)\in X$ is a polynomially parametric curve of degree at most $d$ or it is constant.
+The image of $\phi$ contains an open dense subset, so after excluding the points with infinite preimages (a closed set of codimension at most one) we get an open set $U$ with required properties. \end{proof}

 \begin{definition} We say that an affine variety $X$ has \emph{degree of $\K$-uniruledness at most $d$} if all its irreducible components satisfy the conditions of Proposition \ref{k-uniruledprop}.
 An affine variety is called \emph{$\K$-uniruled} if it has some degree of $\K$-uniruledness. \end{definition}